 Why Did I Get the "This Content May Violate" Warning?

-You may have received this message for a few reasons:
+You may have received the chatgpt content policy warning for a few reasons:

-Some prompts get flagged even when they’re completely harmless.
-Why?
-Because the system errs on the side of caution.
-If your prompt includes sensitive words, ambiguous phrasing, or common red flags, it might trigger a warning.
+- False Positives: Some prompts get flagged even when they’re completely harmless.
+If your prompt includes sensitive words or ambiguous phrasing, it might trigger the message: "this content might violate our policies".

 Common Triggers to Avoid

-Here are frequent landmines that cause content policy violations:
+Here are frequent landmines that cause chatgpt violate content policy messages:

 How to Avoid the Warning